-- Clarity of objectives, well-documented and convincing circular value chain scenario extension, and R-strategy. - Clear evidence of the novelty introduced in the proposed product and value chain by comparing both the existing alternative business, market trends and the novel product and production processes. - Clear description of the technical approach to implement the demonstrator, to document the role of the value chain actor in close connection with the other actors, the data shared for the formation of the value chain for the specific R-strategy and description of how the selected CIRCULOOS technical tools will be used.
-Clear description of the data to be provided for the use of the optional tools even if not be directly used by the consortium. - The obligatory tools, optional tools and new tools proposed make good value and are well documented in the support of the concept to be demonstrated. - The data to be captured and shared are clearly presented. - Measurable indicators to be improved across the value chain.
+Clarity of objectives, well-documented and convincing circular value chain scenario, and R-strategy.

+- Clear evidence of the novelty introduced in the proposed product and value chain by comparing both the existing alternative business, market trends and the novel product and production processes. - Clear description of the technical approach to implement the demonstrator, to document the role of the value chain actor, the data shared for the formation of the value chain for the specific R-strategy.
+Detailed approaches for the use and necessary adaptation of the CIRCULOOS technical tools. - Measurable indicators to be improved across the value chain.